 Interestingly, the briefing from the NCVO has changed.
 Earlier in the year, it said clearly that it would be better not to go down the route of having any significant SI or deregulation, but it now recommends that proceeds and prize caps should be increased—it is simply a matter of what they are increased to.
 So long as that is combined with greater transparency, the NCVO is more or less on side.
 I challenge the Minister to let me know, perhaps in writing, whether other organisations are putting forward a contrary point of view to the very strong arguments advanced this afternoon.

 What the Minister can take away from the debate is that there is widespread support across the nations of the UK to make the changes.
 We have a great relationship and understanding with her, and she has our respect.
 We now want her to deliver, and if she does, she will have the overwhelming support of the House.
-As I think has come through this afternoon, that support will not just be on the Government Benches, but across the entire House.
+As I think has come through this afternoon, that support will be not just on the Government Benches, but across the entire House.

 Question put and agreed to.

 That this House has considered the future of society lotteries, the Health Lottery and limits on prize values.